h011o/pwn.college_Madhav/Pondering Paths/Challenges1.md

 ```

 ## What I learned
 I noticed how the explicit relative path is a more precise way of looking for programs inside a directory.

 ## References
 None

 # 8. Implictive relative path
-This challenge asks us to invoke the pwn program using its absolute path.
+This challenge asks us to use . operator inside the /challenge directory to get our flag.

 ## My solve
 **Flag:** `pwn.college{4UUZA06Vfd65dJaa-2r1NkpvzL8.QXxUTN0wSM5kjNzEzW}`